Semir-Devops/Terraform/README.md

 <hr/>

-We must now underst& what Terraform comm&s are required:
+We must now understand what Terraform commands are required:

-<b>Terraform init:</b> the first comm& you run when starting a new Terraform project or when adding new providers to an existing project.<br/>
+(These commands must be run within a directory that a main.tf exists.)

-This comm& must be run within a directory that main.tf exists.
+<b>Terraform init:</b> the first command you run when starting a new Terraform project or when adding new providers to an existing project.<br/>

 <b>Terraform plan:</b> used to create an execution plan.<br/>It shows what actions Terraform will take when terraform apply is run, without actually making any changes to the infrastructure.